 Reference

 A healthy betta in a planted tank.
-Every recommendation on this resources page is designed to produce outcomes like this, cited to the primary sources listed.
-Photo: Naray156 via Wikimedia Commons, CC BY-SA 4.0.
+Every recommendation on this page is designed to produce outcomes like this.
+Naray156 (CC BY-SA 4.0)

 Peer-reviewed science